Lordkaito/web-crawler/README.md

 ## This application is only intended to be used for Y Combinator news page, if you want to use it for another page, you will need to modify the code.

 There is two ways to use this app:
 A. You can manually run the code, adding some console.logs into the `index` function in the index.js file to see the outputs and then run `node index.js`.
-By default, by running `node index.js` you will see all the articles (rows) from the destination url (https://news.ycombinator.com/) in the console.
+If you want to use this option, please make sure to add `console.log(rows)` at the end of the index function inside the scrap.js file, right before the return statement.
+This will allow you to see the output of the function in the console.
 B. Or you can run `node cli.js` to execute the app in your terminal and be able to interact with it by using simple inputs and see the results in the console.

 ## Regardless of the option you chose, here is a detail of what you can find: